-If we’re in a dysfunctional relationship, we’re already alone.
+If we’re in a relationship that we believe lacks love, we’re already alone.

-One of my friends believes that his wife doesn’t love him enough, and he keeps looking for evidence to prove it.
-Then he feels lonely for her, even though they’re together every day.
+One of my friends believes that his wife doesn’t love him enough, and he keeps looking for evidence to prove it, which is always available since he believes it.
+And then he feels lonely for her.
 And in spite of her efforts, she can’t give him the love he wants – not because she doesn’t love him enough, but because he believes that she doesn’t.
 And all of it points back to his challenge with self-love.

 “But I can’t go on!”

 We sometimes confuse love with need, and we end up trying to possess our partners.
 We expect them to meet our requirements, and we become manipulative to get what we want.
 “If you really care about me, you won’t go to those places.
 And you’ll be interested in the things I like.
 If you really love me, you won’t see that person anymore.”

 We even want to be the sole reason for their happiness.
 “If you love me, you won’t have fun without me.”

 Then we’re in a relationship with fear, and it will override our ability to be happy.